wrfchem-leeds/WRFotron/README.md

 Helpful additions from Helen Burns, Carly Reddington, Ben Silver, Laura Kiely, Thomas Thorp, Ailish Graham, Doug Lowe, Scott Archer-Nicholls, Edward Butt, and Lauren Fleming.

 #### Quick start
-WRFotron uses pre-built executables on ARC4 from CEMAC.
+WRFotron uses pre-built executables on ARC4 from CEMAC (for University of Leeds users).
 Everything required is loaded in `config.bash`, including Python, NCO, NCL, WPS, WRFMeteo, WRFChem, preprocessors, and ncview.

 1. Log into ARC4, clone the WRFotron repo, and edit the `chainDir` path within config.bash if it is not `/nobackup/${USER}/WRFotron`:
 ```bash